AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` will wait `requestTime` before sending the `NSHTTPURLResponse`, and then start sending chunks of the stub data regularly during the period of `responseTime`, to simulate the slow network.

-At the end, you will only have the full content of your stub data after `requestTime+responseTime`, time after which the `completion` block or `connectionDidFinishLoading:` delegate method will be called.
+At the end, you will only have the full content of your stub data after `requestTime+responseTime` (time after which the `completion` block or `connectionDidFinishLoading:` delegate method will be called).

-> You can specify a **network speed** instead of a `responseTime` by using a negative value.
+> Note: You can specify a **network speed** instead of a `responseTime` by using a negative value.
 [See below](#using-download-speed-instead-of-responsetime).

 ### Simulate a down network